cloud66/help-api/source/index.md

 You can find your <b>personal access token</b> in your Cloud 66 Accounts page, under <i>Authorized Applications</i>.
 </aside>

-Assuming that your personal access token is `4c9c9b1111`, these are some examples for using cURL:
+Assuming that your personal access token is `4c9c9b1111`, you can find some examples for using cURL.

 ### Go Example